DesktopGooseUnofficial/ResourceHub/README.md

 ❤ If you want to contribute to this website, you can!
 Please make a pull request with your changes on our GitHub repository.

-🧩 You can request mods [here](https://github.com/DesktopGooseUnofficial/ResourceHub/issues/new/choose) or on the [Discord](https://discord.gg/yjGFsUD).
+🧩 You can [request mods on GitHub](https://github.com/DesktopGooseUnofficial/ResourceHub/issues/new/choose) or on [Request mods on the Discord](https://discord.gg/yjGFsUD).

 ---